LivingLegacyMedia/vowbound/chapter_16.md

 The interrogation continued.
 Questions about safe houses, contacts in the city, other members of the Unhollow.
 Cassian answered when he could without endangering anyone, stayed silent when he couldn't, and took the punishment for both.

 The metal rod found his kidneys.
 His shoulders.
-The soft tissue behind his knees.
+The backs of his knees.
 Each strike was carefully measured—enough pain to motivate answers, not enough damage to render him unconscious.
-Veylin was very good at her job.
+Veylin was practiced at this.

 After what felt like hours, she finally stepped back.
 "Enough for now.
 We'll resume in the morning when you've had time to reconsider cooperation."

 The guards shoved Cassian back against the wall and left, locking the cell behind them.
 Veylin paused at the door.

 "One more thing," she said.
 "The coins.
-We're studying them in the north wing.
-Draven himself is examining them, trying to understand the bond.
-If you'd like to avoid the rather unpleasant experience of having that bond forcibly severed, I suggest you become more forthcoming in our next session."
+We're studying them in research wing.
+Our specialists are trying to understand the bond.
+If you'd like to avoid the rather unpleasant experience of having that bond tested, I suggest you become more forthcoming in our next session."

 She left.

-Cassian lay on the cold stone, every muscle screaming.
+Cassian lay on the cold stone, every muscle aching.
 His fragmented thoughts tried to process what he'd learned.
-Draven was here.
-In Arvenstead.
-Studying the coins personally.
+The coins were in the north wing.
+Studied by specialists.

 "Cassian?"
 Mira's voice, quieter now.
 "You alive?"